 Robert N. Nash, Jr.

-Associate Dean for the Doctor of Ministry Program and Arnall-Mann-Thomasson Professor of Missions and World Religions
+Interim Dean and Arnall-Mann-Thomasson Professor of Missions and World Religions

 Ph.D.
 1989, Southern Baptist Theological Seminary, Master of Divinity, 1985, Southern Baptist Theological Seminary, Master of Arts, Georgia College and State University, Bachelor of Arts, Georgia College and State University